-Termination is the structured closure of an LTO contract when payment obligations are no longer being met.
-It is not a punishment.
-It is not a legal action.
-It is a defined, transparent process — designed to settle the contract fairly, protect your maximum loss, and return any surplus value to you.
+When payment obligations are no longer being met, the contract enters a settlement phase.
+This is not a punishment, nor is it a legal action.
+It is a defined, transparent process designed to settle the contract fairly, protect your maximum loss, and return any surplus value to you.
 Nothing more is required from you beyond what the asset itself can cover.

 THE DEFINITION